-6.1 Existing installations
+7.1 Existing installations

-Existing installations should be reviewed and if it is found necessary, retrofitted to conform to the recommendations of this document in accordance with a firm plan, giving priority to installations with the highest risk situation, i.e. low pressure receiver tanks filled by high pressure pumping systems.
+Existing installations should be reviewed and if it is found necessary, retrofitted to conform to the recommendations of this publication in accordance with a firm plan, giving priority to installations with the highest risk situation (e.g., low pressure receiver tanks filled by high pressure pumping systems).

-6.2 Applicable principles and techniques
+7.2 Applicable principles and techniques

-When implementing an overpressurization protection system, it shall conform with all the principles given in 5.1.
-The overpressure protection system may be one of the examples given in 5.2 or be of any other design with equivalent reliability and integrity.
+When implementing an overpressurization protection system, it shall conform to all the principles given in 6.1.
+The overpressure protection system may be one of the examples given in 6.2 or be of any other design with equivalent reliability and integrity.

-6.3 The role of driver-monitored procedures
+7.3 Role of driver-monitored procedures

-The additional equipment recommended is not intended to replace the driver-monitored procedure.
-The purpose is to offer additional safety.
+The additional equipment recommended is not intended to replace the driver-monitored procedure, but to offer additional safety.

-6.3.1 Training of personnel
+7.3.1 Training of personnel

-Training of personnel involved in filling should be reviewed with emphasis on the importance of observing the receiver tank pressure continuously and the correct use of the means to avoid overfilling (e.g., the try-cock).
+Training of personnel involved in filling should be reviewed with emphasis on the importance of observing the receiver tank pressure continuously and the correct use of the means to avoid overfilling (e.g., the trycock).